 Always pack clothing layers for traveling in Ireland – you will especially need windproof and rainproof layers, which can be peeled off and redonned as needed.
 Remember the west coast tends to be very windy because of the wild winds that blow in off the Atlantic Ocean.
 The south-east corner of Ireland gets the best weather, and we lovingly call County Wexford, the Sunny South-east.

-There are a few months that you are more likely than others to have sun all over Ireland.
 May and June are the best months to visit Ireland if you want to reduce your chances of being caught in the rain.
 But even in the heart of summer you can be faced with a soft day.

 Summer in Ireland